We Change Lives

 The Center for Disease Control (CDC) recommends that everyone 6 months and older get a yearly flu vaccination.
 It is not too late to get the flu vaccine this year and you should check with your healthcare provider for guidance.
 Getting the flu vaccine does not guarantee that you will not get the flu, but the duration and symptoms should be greatly reduced.

-There are steps you can take to help prevent the flu:
+Steps you can take to help prevent the flu

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.